Care for your wijld favorite pieces: The overview

 Why wood fiber needs different care

 Lyocell – the fiber your WoodShirts are made of – is no ordinary fabric.
-It’s made from wood pulp, silky soft, temperature-regulating, and naturally inhibits bacterial growth.
+It is made from wood pulp, is silky soft, temperature-regulating, and naturally inhibits bacterial growth.
 That’s why a WoodShirt still feels fresh after a whole day.

-These special properties also mean: wood reacts more sensitively to aggressive detergents and high temperatures than cotton.
+These special properties also mean: Wood reacts more sensitively to aggressive detergents and high temperatures than cotton.
 Those who care for their WoodShirts properly will enjoy them for years.
-Washing them in a boil wash cycle with regular detergent significantly speeds up their aging.
+Washing them in a boil wash program with regular detergent significantly accelerates their aging.

 What happens to the colors – and why it’s normal

-Maybe you noticed after a few washes that intense colors look a bit duller than at the start.
-This is not a defect – it’s a property of the fiber with its own name: fibrillation.
+Maybe you noticed after a few washes that intense colors look a bit duller than at the beginning.
+This is not a defect – it’s a property of the fiber that has its own name: fibrillation.

 What happens?
 Lyocell fibers are naturally very fine.
 During washing and wearing, tiny fiber ends can break and come to the surface.
-This doesn’t change the color itself but how light refracts on the surface – similar to how matte glass shines differently than polished glass.
-Intense colors like dark red or blue are a bit more prone than black, white, or pastel shades.
+This doesn’t change the color itself but how the light refracts on the surface – similar to how matte glass shines differently than polished glass.
+Intense colors like dark red or blue are a bit more sensitive than black, white, or pastel tones.

-What helps instead: delicate detergent instead of color detergent (enzymes in color detergent can accelerate fibrillation), low temperature, gentle spin.
-What doesn’t help at all: tumble drying – the hot air dryer is lyocell’s biggest enemy.
+What helps: Delicate detergent instead of color detergent (enzymes in color detergent can accelerate fibrillation), low temperature, gentle spin.
+What doesn’t help at all: Dryer – the hot air tumbler is lyocell’s biggest enemy.

-The good news: This behavior is well known worldwide for high-quality lyocell textiles and is openly communicated by quality manufacturers, as it neither reduces the antibacterial properties nor the comfort of your shirt.
+The good news: This behavior is well known worldwide for high-quality lyocell textiles and is openly communicated by quality manufacturers because it neither diminishes the antibacterial properties nor the comfort of your shirt.

 Proper care step by step